proxi666/Autonomous_Vehicle_course1/README.md

 **Usage**:
 Open the notebook in a Jupyter environment and execute the cells to train and evaluate the model on the MNIST dataset.
 Required libraries like Keras or TensorFlow should be installed prior to running the notebook.

+To run the code in this repository, clone the repository and install the required dependencies.
+For Python scripts and notebooks, you can use the following command to install the necessary libraries:
+'''pip install -r requirements.txt